-Following the success of the first two editions of the NLLP workshop (NAACL 2019, KDD 2020), we aim to bring researchers and practitioners from NLP, machine learning and other artificial intelligence disciplines together with legal practitioners and researchers.
+Following the success of the first three editions of the NLLP workshop (NAACL 2019, KDD 2020, EMNLP 2021), we aim to bring researchers and practitioners from NLP, machine learning and other artificial intelligence disciplines together with legal practitioners and researchers.
 We welcome submissions describing original work on legal data, as well as data with legal relevance, such as:

 - Legal Citation Resolution

 - Case Outcome Analysis and Prediction

 - Models of Legal Reasoning

 - Lexical and other Data Resources for the Legal Domain